Belkoishere/Hospital-Room-Booking-and-Reporting-System/README.md

 - Adding room types

 Room booking:
-Room suitability determines whether a room is suitable or not for a patient, a patient may not be booked into a room that is unsuitable.
+- Room suitability determines whether a room is suitable or not for a patient, a patient may not be booked into a room that is unsuitable.
+- Patients can be moved from one room to another

 Patient management:
 - Registering patients